-The weather’s been hot and you’ve gone for a shorter haircut inspired by the likes of Jeanette Aw, Song Hye Kyo and these other celebs, but you feel kind of limited in the way you can style your short ‘do.
+The weather’s been hot and you’ve gone for a shorter haircut inspired by the likes of Jeanette Aw, Song Hye Kyo and these other celebs, but you’re starting to feel kind of limited in the way you can style your short ‘do.
 You might think to yourself: what can I do with my short hair, except to let it down?

 Well, fret not.
-We’ve got 20 different hairstyle ideas to try.
-They are easy ways to can create glamourous-looking updos for shorter hair that are perfect for a business meeting or a special date night with your loved one.
-You’ll be surprised with all the different ways you can wear your short hair differently.
+We’ve got 20 different hairstyle ideas for you to try.
+They are easy ways you can create glamourous-looking updos for shorter hair that are perfect for a business meeting or a special date night with your loved one.
+You’ll be surprised with the myriad of ways you can style your short hair differently.
 Eager to find out?
 Keep scrolling.

 A simple braid on each section creates this updo that even the shortest hair can pull off.

 This simple low bun is simply a sectioned low ponytail that’s pinned up into a messy bun.